Testing & Troubleshooting

 However, if restore purchases are called, Apphud will merge an existing user with a new user.
 As a result, the User ID will change to the original one and the user will have two devices, with the old and new Device IDs.
 The original purchase history will be restored.

-Clear Purchases History
+Clear Purchase History

 iOS